Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 • You may be responsible for deducting income tax, national insurance, or healthcare contributions, depending on the country.

-For example, the United Kingdom requires companies who hire contractors to follow off-payroll working rules (IR35).
+For example, the United Kingdom requires companies that hire contractors to follow off-payroll working rules (IR35).
 You may also be required to pay a consumption tax on your contractor invoices, which you may or may not be able to recoup.
-Common consumption taxes include sales tax, goods and services tax (GST), and value added tax (VAT).
+Common consumption taxes include sales tax, goods and services tax (GST), and value-added tax (VAT).

 Innocent mistakes are not viewed favorably by local authorities, especially mistakes by foreign companies.
 It’s crucial to keep up with changing labor regulations and taxation requirements for every country where you hire an independent contractor.
 Remote can help your business hire international contractors legally, easily, and quickly.